LT-IntroToAI-SY2526/assignment2-per3-Elis-code/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
+I when iterating thought the pattern and source if a % occoured not at the end of source it was hard to code.

-2. Explain how you could use the match function for extracting information from a movie database.
+2. Explain how you could use the match function for extracting information from a movie database. we could use the match fuction to match key words with our database to return the answer the query.